By the Juris Education Interview Team

 Career and Life Transitions: Career and life transitions are common, and the Lawyers Assistance Program is here to help.
 No matter if you are looking to change the area of law practice or searching for opportunities outside of the field, our team is here to help.
 Change can be stressful, and the Lawyers Assistance Program will build upon professional and personal strengths and work hand over hand to support you with this important professional transition.

 Challenges Affecting Bar Membership: We help candidates and current Bar members overcome obstacles related to their admission or membership status.
 Our program recognizes the complexities of bar admission and the Character & Fitness evaluation process.
 The New Hampshire Lawyers Assistance Program collaborates with law students, the Office of Bar Admission, and the Committee on Character & Fitness to provide support and advocacy for successful admission to the New Hampshire Bar.
-This assistance may include access to clinical services, mentorship, attorney referrals, and other treatment resources.
+This assistance may include access to clinical services, mentorship, attorney referrals and other treatment resources.
 Additionally, we offer a Professional’s Health & Recovery Monitoring Program for those at greater risk.

 All services are confidential, free, and designed to promote the well-being and success of law students as they navigate their education and careers.

-I believe it is very possible to develop a sustainable practice, manage stress and burnout, and have a work-life balance.
+Mark: I believe it is very possible to develop sustainable practice, manage stress and burnout, and have a work-life balance.
 Possible, yes; easy, absolutely not.
 It is going to take a lot of effort to create balance.
 There will be good days and there will be many bad ones.
 I see persistence and perseverance as being key characteristics to developing a balanced dynamic within everyone’s life, not just legal professionals.
-This balance is also going to be very individualized, and it will be the legal professional responsibility to determine what that balance looks like in order to develop wellness.
+This balance is also going to be very individualized, and it will be the legal professional’s responsibility to determine what that balance looks like in order to develop wellness.
 I believe that this is achieved when we feel a sense of purpose and fulfillment and satisfaction with our accomplishments, be it for the day, week, month, or year.
 Within balance there will be the opportunity to take personal ownership and accountability, which is important when building a sustainable career and managing life’s complications.
 It is hard work but if we make the choice to do our best every day, be reflective and take ownership, and show up, then we can’t go wrong.

 Juris Education is proud to feature insights from leaders like Mark Durso and Jill O’Neill, to help pre-law students better understand how to care for their mental health throughout the demanding journey to law school.